winkleramy/Firewise/README.md

 Our application was accepted on December 20, 2024 and our community is currently *in good standing* by [Firewise USA<sup>TM</sup>](https://www.nfpa.org/education-and-research/wildfire/firewise-usa).

 Share this [certificate](Mt%20Bache%20Loma%20Prieta%20Plus%20%202024%20Certificate.pdf) with your insurance provider for possible discounts for participating in an NFPA-recognized Firewise community.
+You can view and download this [map](Resources/Community%20Boundary.png) to confirm your property is within our community boundary.
+If you need a higher resolution version highlighting a specific property number, please [email](mailto:winkleramy@gmail.com?subject=Mt%20Bache%20Firewise%20Map%20Request) me.
+To see all the Firewise communities within Santa Cruz County, click [here](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0).

 ## Upcoming Events